10S10/-projectdemo/README.md

 You can see the server is running on localhost:3000
 7)  You can test APIs from the given postman collection link https://www.getpostman.com/collections/da09be4dcb950eb55951

+#APIS list
+1) Login
+   POST localhost:3000/api/v1/auth/login
+   pass jsondata here with username, password field

+2) Logout
+   POST localhost:3000/api/v1/auth/logout

+3) Projects List  (Note this will be only available after loggedin), you need to pass JWT token in header that you will get from the login API

+   POST localhost:3000/api/v1/auth/projects
+   you can pass request like provided in postman collection
+    {
+     "start":0,
+     "limit":15,
+     "sort":"category_name",
+     "order":"asc"
+    }

 <%= answers['app:desc'] %>